TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     max_physical_memory:

         The maximum amount of memory on the host that the VM is allowed to use.
-        For KVM VMs, this value cannot be lower than 'ram' and should be ram + 1024.
+        For kvm VMs, this value cannot be lower than 'ram' and should be ram + 1024.

         type: integer (number of MiB)
-        vmtype: OS,KVM
+        vmtype: OS
         listable: yes
         create: yes
         update: yes (live update)
-        default: 256 for OS VMs, (ram size + 1024) for KVM VMs.
+        default: 256 for OS VMs, (ram size + 1024) for HVM VMs.

     max_swap: